Giovanni da Verrazzano

 Giovanni da Verrazzano (/ˌvɛrəˈzɑːnoʊ, -ətˈsɑː-/ VERR-ə-ZAH-noh-,_--ət-SAH--, /it/; often misspelled Verrazano in English; 1491–1528) was an Italian explorer from the Republic of Florence, best known for his expedition to North America.
 He led most of his later missions, including the one to America, in the service of King Francis I of France.

-He is renowned as the first European to ever explore the Atlantic coast of North America between Florida and New Brunswick in 1524, including New York Bay and Narragansett Bay.
+He is renowned as the first European to explore the Atlantic coast of North America between Florida and New Brunswick in 1524, including New York Bay and Narragansett Bay.

 Early life

 Verrazzano was born in Val di Greve (now Greve in Chianti), south of Florence, the capital and main city of the Republic of Florence.
 Recent archival research indicates he was born on July 20, 1491 to Frosino di Lodovico di Cece da Verrazzano and Lisabetta di Leonardo Daffi.
 An older hypothesis identified him with a son born in 1485 to Piero Andrea di Bernardo da Verrazzano and Fiammetta Cappelli.

 Other theories, now obsolete, postulated that Verrazzano was born in Lyon, France, the son of Alessandro di Bartolommeo da Verrazano and Giovanna Guadagni.
 As Ronald S. Love stated, "Verrazzano always considered himself to be Florentine," and he was considered a Florentine by his contemporaries as well.

 He signed documents employing a Latin version of his name, "Janus Verrazanus", (Note: The Christian name is considered nonstandard, being of another name.
 The typical Latinization of "John" is "'Jo(h)annes".) and he called himself "Jehan de Verrazane" in his will dated 11 May 1526 in Rouen, France (preserved at the Archives départementales de la Seine-Maritime).

 In contrast to his detailed account of his voyages to North America, little is definitively known about his personal life.
 After 1506, he settled in the port of Dieppe, Kingdom of France, where he began his career as a navigator.

 He embarked for the American coast probably in 1508 in the company of captain Thomas Aubert, on the ship La Pensée, equipped by the owner, Jean Ango.
 He explored the region of Newfoundland, possibly during a fishing trip, and possibly the St. Lawrence River in Canada; on other occasions, he made numerous voyages to the eastern Mediterranean.